darylgallatin/S3-user-vault/README.md

 ---

 ## Features
-- **User Registration**: Allows users to input their details, such as username, email, phone number, and notes.
+- **User Registration**: Allows users to input their details, such as username, email, phone number, and notes also password even though thats not really used atm
-- **User Management**: Displays a list of registered users that can be updated, deleted, or reordered.
+- **User Management**: Displays a list of registered users that can be updated, deleted, reordered and notes added.
 - **S3 Integration**: Saves the user list to an S3 bucket and restores it when needed.
 - **Web UI**: Provides a CSS/Bootstrap-based frontend for interaction.
+- **Analyze Notes**.
+A litle Machine learning added using  the torch library to anaylze teh notes and display the tone(Positiive, Neutral, Negative)  of the notes about the user.

 ---